 1. LMS & eLearning Software Market Statistics

 The learning management system market size is expected to be among the biggest in the entire technology industry in the immediate future.
 With more than 700 LMS vendors in the market today, the digital learning landscape is likely to become more exciting and intense in terms of competition and upcoming technological breakthroughs.

-- As more and more companies embrace technology-based learning solutions, the worldwide LMS and eLearning market will increase to USD 15.72 billion by 2021, due to a steady 5% growth over the last 3 years.
-(MarketsandMarkets)
+- As more and more companies embrace technology-based learning solutions, the worldwide LMS and eLearning market will increase to $15.72 billion by 2021, due to a steady 5% growth over the last three years.

-- It is predicted that by 2023, the worldwide LMS market size will reach USD 22.4 billion.
-(MarketsAndMarkets)
+- It is predicted that by 2023, the worldwide LMS market value will reach $22.4 billion.

-- Primary participants in LMS platforms are C-Level Executives at 65% and Managers at 35% (Research and Markets)
+- Primary participants in LMS platforms are C-Level executives at 65% and managers at 35%

-- Mobile learning market is estimated to grow to $38 billion in 2020 (Docebo)
+- The mobile learning market is estimated to grow to $38 billion in 2020

 The major growth drivers behind the ongoing LMS market boom include the rising adoption of digital learning, numerous government initiatives for LMS growth, the expanding use of AI and machine learning (ML) in both academic and corporate learning setups, and Bring Your Own Device (BYOD) policy and enterprise mobility.
 Likewise, open learning platforms like Moodle are also spearheading the popularity of online courses.
 Today, we have dozens of Moodle alternatives that let administrators deep-configure their LMS system via open API.